mmtroyinfotech/azure-resource-group-virtual-machines/README.md

 - Select a region where you want to store the resource group's metadata.
 - Click "Review + create" and then "Create" to finalize the creation.

+<h2>Create a Virtual Machine (VM):</h2>

+- Type Virtual Machines in the search, click on "Virtual machines".
 <p>
 <img src="https://imgur.com/lcAZ9f4.png"/>
 </p>